 Ava’s Law is named for Ava Bullard of Lyons, GA, whose early autism treatment helped to restore her speech.
-This law is a tremendous victory for children with autism in Georgia who before did not have access to effective treatments that are proven to help their behavioral disorder.
+This law is a tremendous victory for children with autism in Georgia who before did not have access to effective treatments that were proven to help their behavioral disorder.
 Have you checked your insurance coverage since the passing of Ava’s Law?
-You might have much better coverage than the law requires, even if you child is over 6 years old.
+You might have much better coverage than the law requires, even if your child is over 6 years old.

 What is Ava’s Law?